-The purpose of this TechNote is to discuss active topology management in the Bentley Hydraulics and Hydrology products.
-Additional information on active topology management can be found by opening the product, going to the Help documentation, and searching for Active Topology.
+The purpose of this article is to explain active topology management in the OpenFlows products, for controlling which elements are enabled (present) in a particular scenario.
+Additional information on active topology management can be found by searching the Help documentation.

 See bottom of article for a video demonstration.

-In the analysis of the water or wastewater system, it may be helpful for the modeler to assess future (or past) configurations of the system.
+In the analysis of the water or wastewater system, it may be helpful to assess future (or past) configurations of the system.
 This can include not only a change in data at a node, but also may include additional nodes and pipes that do not currently exist in the current system.
-For this reason, a modeler may need to add elements to the existing model.
-However, when this is done, the new elements are present in each scenario, even those that should depict only the existing elements.
-It is in these situations that you would use Active Topology management.
+For this reason, you may need to add elements to the existing model.
+However, when this is done the new elements are present in each scenario, even those that should depict only the existing elements.
+This is when you would use Active Topology management.

 The active or inactive status of an element is stored in the Active Topology Alternative.
 To open the Alternatives manager in CONNECT Edition, browse to the Home tab and choose Alternatives.